mbordyuh/randomly/README.md

 # randomly
-Python3 Package for denoising single cell with Random Matrix
+Python3 Package for denoising single-cell data  with Random Matrix Theory.
+Please see example.ipynb for the denosing and visualization pipeline.
 **Install Dependencies**

 ```